This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License

 scatter!(x[1,:], px1[:], leg=false)

-The marginal pdf implied by the joint cdf looks pretty good.
+The marginal pdf implied by the joint cdf looks okay.

-Note, however, that to get this result, I had to specify a fairly complex network, which took around 20 minutes to fit.
-There are many other ways to estimate densities, and it seems to me that another approach might have made more sense here.
+Note, however, that to get this result, I had to specify a fairly complex network, which took around a minute to fit.
+There are many other ways to estimate densities, and another approach might have made more sense here.

 We will assume that we that knows that $y$ follows a nonlinear AR(3) model.
 Then, we can simply fit a feed forward network to predict $y_t$ given $x_t = (y_{t-1}, y_{t-2}, y_{t-3})$.